DIADesignGuild/game-studio/P02/Project Proposal - P02.md

 Meetings are flexible and up for discussion.
 The proposed cadence is:

 - 1 meeting to discuss general logistics,
-- 1 meeting for creating the game design document (and any other related materials),
+- ~~1 meeting for creating the game design document (and any other related materials),~~
-- 1 meeting for brainstorming paper prototypes, and
+- 1 meeting for ideation + brainstorming paper prototypes, and
 - 1 meeting for discussing core game prototype.
 - 1-2 meetings for implementing the core game prototype (depends on fantasy console chosen).